Common Beach Rules

-Always check with a Lifeguard before going into the water.
-Never swim alone and always swim in front of a Lifeguard.
-If there is not a Lifeguard in your area, you can contact the Jacksonville Beach Lifeguard Station during business hours for current ocean conditions by calling 904-270-1685.
+Always check with a Lifeguard before entering the water.
+Never swim alone, and always swim in front of a Lifeguard.
+If there is not a Lifeguard in your area, click here for the most current beach and ocean condition report.

 Dunes & Sea Oats

-As a reminder, no matter where you are in Jacksonville Beach, sitting, standing, and playing on the sand dunes are unlawful by Florida State Law.
+As a reminder, sitting, standing, and playing on the sand dunes is unlawful under Florida State Law, no matter where you are in Jacksonville Beach.

 Important Reminders for Beachgoers